 Even if a tech company makes all the necessary hires right now to have 50% women on the workforce starting tomorrow, these women will most likely not experience the same chances of success as their male colleagues.

 In our recent article published in EPJ Data Science, we analysed a large dataset of open source software developers to answer the question: are women at a disadvantage because of who they are, or because of what they do?
 Using data on entire careers of users from GitHub.com, we developed a model to capture the gendered pattern of behaviour: the probability of being female given behaviour.

-An important finding is that the disadvantage stemming from female-typical behaviour is not exclusive to women: men are hurt just the same, should they choose specialties and behaviours typical of women.
-What is more, we found that users with unidentifiable gender are just as disadvantaged along this dimension.
+An important finding is that the disadvantage stemming from female-typical behaviour is not exclusive to women: men are hurt just the same, should they choose specialties and behaviours typically associated with women.
+What is more, we found that users with unidentifiable gender identities are just as disadvantaged along this dimension.
 Hiding your gender on an online platform does not help, as disadvantage comes overwhelmingly from the gendered nature of activities.

 Our results have important consequences for policy and interventions in gender inequalities in STEM and possibly in other fields.
 In the short term, attempts to set higher quotas for women will not address the component of inequality that is related to gendered behaviour.
 We can only hope that increased proportion of women eventually will erase striking inequalities associated with gender typical behaviour.
 A higher proportion of women can lead to questioning stereotypes.
 We would see female success stories in conventionally male types of behaviour, and eventually firms and communities would learn to remove associations of masculinity–femininity from professional specializations.